Your Game Plan

 Your application to SEAS serves as your application for our recruitment tuition grants.
 These are competitive, merit-based, non-renewable grants.
 The majority of financial recruitment offers each academic year will be made by mid-March.
 Additional funding opportunities from SEAS and U-M will be available after you accept admission.

-The links below, including the SEAS Funding Database, are meant to help you find funding opportunities.
+The SEAS Funding Database is meant to help you find funding opportunities.
 You can expand your search by visiting Fastweb, Pivot, or another clearinghouse for student-centered grants.

 Understanding Financial Aid